 Provide a name for your check.
 Useful for quick searching or grouping your checks alphabetically.

-Select the interval between each check.
+Set or alter the interval between each check.
 We will run the check from every location you’ve selected at the rate specified here.
-If a check fails, we will then run two additional retries at one-minute intervals to verify the failure before recording the location as "down".
+If a check fails, we will run additional retries based on the number of retries you've configured to verify the failure before recording the location as “down”.
+If the check is a Transaction or API check, and the check fails, we will then run the additional retries at two-minute intervals to verify the failure before recording the location as "down".

 Select the contact group(s) for your check.
-The contacts you assign to a check will be notified of any incidents related to your checks via email, SMS message and/or any of our integrations.
+The contacts you assign to a check will be notified of any incidents related to your checks via email, SMS message, phone call, and/or any of our integrations.

 Select your check type.
 Please refer to Overview of Checks for more information on the types of checks Uptime.com can run.

 Use the Run Test button to confirm a check is working as intended.
 Select your desired location, including any of your configured Private Location probe servers as well as all Uptime.com probe servers allocated to your account tier.
 Once a location is selected, click Run Test.

 Note: Run Test for single location and advanced checks is limited to test servers and private location probe servers only.